-Organisation Main Considerations

-FTC - Tennis Usage: Dedicated single use throughout the year.
+Organisation Main Considerations FTC - Tennis Usage: Dedicated single use throughout the year.
 Membership: 2020 - 107, 2019 - 78, 2018 - 74 Includes senior, male and female players.

-Facility Requirements:

-• Toilets are poor and require replacing and do not provide changing / shower amenities.
+Facility Requirements: Toilets are poor and require replacing and do not provide changing / shower amenities.
 Clubrooms are adequate, however, they are limited in functionality and quite dated.

-• Do not require a designated servery/bar type amenity.
+Do not require a designated servery/bar type amenity.
 Critical aspect is provision of a shaded outdoor area for viewing.
 Provision for an additional two courts is desired.
 Aspirations: More available times where casual hirers of all ages could make use of the facility.
 Co-location: Supportive of co-location with bowls, however raised concerns about the Men's Shed component, given potential conflicting usage hours.
 State Sporting Association comments: They do not wish to see a reduction in hard courts and are supportive that all hard courts should be floodlit.
-Care needs to be taken in the management of a shared / co-located facility to ensure neither club loses their sense of identity and the financial viability of the entity / individual clubs is secured.
+Care needs to be FMS - Men's Shed taken in the management of a shared / co-located facility to ensure neither club loses their sense of identity and the financial viability of the entity / individual clubs is secured.
+Usage: • Main days 8:30am to 12:30pm Tuesday and Thursdays.
+Other days as required. • Dedicated single use throughout the year.

-FMS - Men's Usage:

-Shed Main days 8:30am to 12:30pm Tuesday and Thursdays.
-Other days as required.

-Dedicated single use throughout the year.

 Membership: 30 members, however it was noted that there was approximately another 30 members on the waiting list.

-Facility Requirements:

-• 30-40 parking bays.

-• Workshop 550m 2 with 80-amp power.

-Toilets.

-Social Area.

-Kitchen.

-Internal Storage.

-External Storage 150m.

-Meeting Rooms.

-Office.
+Facility Requirements: • 30-40 parking bays. • Workshop 550m2 with 80-amp power. • Toilets. • Social Area. • Kitchen. • Internal Storage. • External Storage 150m. • Meeting Rooms.